 - Being needy, clingy or demanding and putting too much pressure on your partner.

-- Snooping, spying, checking up on your partner, or social media “stalking” them.
+- Snooping, spying and checking up on your partner, both on social media and off.
 It’s obsessive, unhealthy and makes you become paranoid, even when – in most cases – you don’t need to be!
 (This is usually led by trust issues, fears or relationship anxiety, but this habit only actually makes these things worse!)

 - Allowing your irrational worries grow and grow.
 (Do they love me as much as I love them?
 Are they happy?
 Will they leave me?)
 Without getting help for this or learning to help yourself, it can lead to pretty damaging behaviours…